Divyabd/Jenkins-Full-Course-on-aws-Linux/README.md

 java -version

 Step 3.
-If you have multi-java environment, and you want to switch the java version, run:
+If you have a multi-java environment, and you want to switch the java version, run:

 alternatives --config java